virtualdemocracies/unified-token-standard/README.md

 ## Simple Summary

 A standard that extends the basic attributes from the existing low level NFT protocols ([ERC-721](https://eips.ethereum.org/EIPS/eip-721)/[ERC-1155](https://eips.ethereum.org/EIPS/eip-1155)).
 Establishes **standardized organic classes of fully featured NTFs that can be further modified and supported by the entire community**, also introduce the **Manufacturer/Brand** entity to leverage real world assets tokenization.
-NFTs with high level features that agree on a unique standard enables interactivity and portability throughout the entire Web3 ecosystem.
+NFTs with high level features that agree on a unique standard enables interactivity and portability of complex classes of NFTs throughout the entire Web3 ecosystem.
 It is important to notice that **the Standard puts NO LIMIT ON CUSTOMIZATION**

 ## Abstract

-The standard establishes base classes that supports and require some specific metadata and media assets. **Allowing the entire ecosystem to interconnect without the need to always be concerned about exotic attributes that each collection of NFTs may display.** Developers would already know how to explore those features when creating dApps and creators would always enforce those attributes when listing new Assets. **(While keeping available the possibility for setting optional custom attributes if the creator desires so).**
+The standard establishes base classes that supports and require some specific metadata and media assets. **Allowing the entire ecosystem to interconnect without the need to always be concerned about exotic attributes that each collection of NFTs may display.** Developers would already know how to explore those features when creating dApps and creators would always enforce those attributes when listing new Assets.
+Aiming for the tokeninzation of real world assets, this protocol deliver mechanisms that **guarantee the brand authenticity of every asset**.

 ## Motivation